 - Peel and core the apples and slice into thin slices.
 Put them in a pan with the cinnamon, brown sugar and honey and cook very gently for around five minutes.
 Leave them to one side to cool.

-- In a bowl, add the caster sugar, honey, eggs, vegetable oil, cinnamon and vanilla and beat with an electric whisk for around three to four minutes until pale.
+- In a clean bowl bowl (or stand mixer) add the caster sugar, honey, eggs, vegetable oil, cinnamon and vanilla and beat for around three to four minutes until pale.

 - Sift in the flour and baking powder and gently fold or mix the flour in with a metal spoon.